 ALL children, irrespective of their backgrounds and advantages, are naturally inquisitive and competitive, and that to encourage this natural instinct is the fastest way to enable them to gain knowledge.

-The 20 minute TED talk by Sugata Mitra inspired Molly Macaire, and was the main inspiration for EDCLUB.
+Prof. Sugata Mitra's TED talk was the main inspiration for EDCLUB.
 The concept of SOLE is being used by enabling Skype conversations (2-3 times a week, adding up to one hour).
-One student/mentor (aged 15 upwards) who’s had years of access to the Internet, will Skype a group of four children (aged 9 – 13) who have until now, had no access to the Internet.
-The Mentors set the younger children questions that would have previously been beyond their reach, and challenge the children to use the Internet to find the answers.
+One student/mentor (aged 15 upwards) who’s had years of access to the internet will Skype a group of four children (aged 9 – 13) who have until now, had no access to the internet.
+The mentors set the younger children questions that would have previously been beyond their reach, challenging the children to use the internet to find the answers.
 This activity takes place out of school time and is additional to the school syllabus rather than duplicating it.
 It does not replace school in any way.

 A Typical Session: